cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-2/index.md

 ## Summary

-This post covered creating a dynamic link library ([DLL](https://docs.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) file to perform inference with a YOLOX model using [OpenVINO](https://docs.openvino.ai/latest/index.html).
-In part 3, we build a project in [Unity](https://unity.com/) that uses this DLL.
+In this post, we learned how to create a dynamic link library (DLL) file in Visual Studio to perform object detection with a YOLOX model using OpenVINO.
+We installed OpenVINO, created a DLL project in Visual Studio, and configured the project by adding include directories and linking libraries.
+We also set up post-build events to gather the required dependencies for our DLL file and updated the precompiled header and dllmain files to include the necessary code for object detection.
+Finally, we built the project to generate the DLL file.
+In part 3, we will integrate this DLL into a Unity project to perform real-time object detection with a YOLOX model.